CMRNext: Camera to LiDAR Matching in the Wild for Localization and Extrinsic Calibration: Experimental Results

 \subsection{Extrinsic Calibration --- Generalization}

 We evaluate the generalization ability of \cmrnet2{} on the extrinsic calibration task on our three in-house platforms detailed in~\cref{sec:datasets}: a self-driving perception car, a quadruped robot, and a UAV.
 To quantitatively evaluate our proposed method, we first calibrated the extrinsic parameters of each platform using a simple manual calibration procedure.
 In particular, we recorded a calibration sequence by moving a planar calibration board in front of the platform and then we manually selected the corners of the calibration board in both the camera images and the LiDAR scans.
 Finally, based on these correspondences, we used PnP with RANSAC, followed by a Levenberg-Marquardt optimization based on the inliers of RANSAC.
 We compare the translation and rotation errors of \cmrnet2{} on the three platforms against the manual calibration.
-In this experiment, since the number of frames in each dataset is relatively low (around 20 frames), we use 30 different random initial noise poses for each frame, and we report the median frame-wise errors and the error of the pose computed using temporal aggregation across all frames.
-The results reported in~\cref{tab:calibration_inhouse} show that our method with temporal aggregation achieves rotation errors lower than \ang{0.23} on all three platforms and translation errors lower than \SI{2}{\centi\metre} on the car and UAV platforms.
+In this experiment, since the number of frames in each dataset is relatively low (around 20 frames), we use 30 different random initial noise poses for each frame, and we report the median frame-wise errors and the error of the pose computed using temporal aggregation across all frames. {We compare our approach with the optimization-based method proposed by Koide~\textit{et al.}~\cite{koide2023general}, which leverages temporal aggregation of point clouds and multi-frame optimization.} The results reported in~\cref{tab:calibration_inhouse} show that our method with temporal aggregation achieves rotation errors lower than \ang{0.23} on all three platforms and translation errors lower than \SI{2}{\centi\metre} on the car and UAV platforms, {outperforming Koide~\textit{et al.}~\cite{koide2023general} on almost all metrics}.
 The translation error on the quadruped is considerably higher than those on the other platforms.
 However, this higher error might derive from an inaccurate manual calibration, as we have no way to guarantee the accuracy of our manual calibration procedure.

 In~\cref{fig:qualitativecalib}, we present qualitative results of \cmrnet2{} for LiDAR-camera extrinsic calibration on the right camera of the KITTI dataset and our three in-house platforms.
 Our method is able to accurately calibrate the extrinsic parameters of very different platforms without any retraining or fine-tuning.
 Additionally, we used the extrinsic parameters predicted by \cmrnet2{} to colorize the LiDAR scans of the KITTI dataset and combine them using the ground truth LiDAR poses to obtain a colorized LiDAR map. \cref{fig:color_map} shows four areas of the resulting LiDAR map colorized using the right camera of the sequence 00.